DizNicolasAmor/interviews-practice/HTML.md

 - Minify code to remove all unnecessary whitespace.
 - Offload operations to the Graphics Processing Unit (GPU).
 - Use CSS3 for animations and transitions.

+### 32. Explain the concept of "shadow DOM" in the context of web components.

+The "shadow DOM" is a fundamental concept that enables the encapsulation of HTML, CSS, and JavaScript within a custom element.
+It creates a scoped and isolated subtree where the component's internals are hidden from the outside document.
+This encapsulation is crucial for avoiding style and naming conflicts and allows developers to build self-contained and reusable components that don't interfere with the rest of the page.

+### 33. How does shadow DOM encapsulation work